AI-POWERED DOCS

 See it in action

 Play with the simulator before you read on.
 Toggle the aligner off, then move the sliders to shift and rotate the part.
-The orange ROI shows the inspection region tracking the part, and the green boxes turn red when the aligner can no longer follow.
+The orange ROI shows the region of interest (ROI) tracking the part, and the green boxes turn red when the aligner can no longer follow.

 Camera Settings